-Galle Sri Lanka – Located in southwest Sri Lanka, between Bentota and Mirissa, Galle is a beautiful fortified city you should absolutely visit if you’re planning on visiting south Sri Lanka.
+Galle Sri Lanka – Located in southwest Sri Lanka, between Bentota and Mirissa, Galle is a beautiful fortified city you should absolutely add to your Sri Lanka itinerary.
 The city has a distinct colonial style because it was originally built by the Portuguese and ended up being conquered by the Dutch.
 Its port was developed by the famous Dutch East India Company to export cinnamon, a spice originating from Sri Lanka.

 A great fort was built to protect this strategic city and remains its main attraction to this day.
 There are many other attractions to visit; in fact, the whole region around Galle is worth your time and money, with beautiful beaches in Unuwatuna, among other things.
 I’ll tell you more about that later; let’s go over a few tips to help you plan your trip to Galle first.